 - the process for seeking the sign off of an exemption (which may simply be by memo).

 Circumstances in which it may be unreasonable and impractical for a BCO to hold a qualification

 When agreeing a set of circumstances where an exemption may be considered, a BCA must have regard for the intent of regulation 18.
 It is the Ministry of Business, Innovation and Employment’s view that the circumstances in which a BCA may consider it to be unreasonable and impractical for an employee or contractor to hold or be working towards an appropriate qualification may include where they:

 - have been assessed as competent in their current role and are within five years of retirement

-- are a new employee within the first 12 months of employment and are appropriately supervised
+- are a new employee or contractor within the first 12 months of employment and are appropriately supervised

 - have tendered their resignation and will leave the BCA within the next three months.